 drawRow s = map (\n -> if n `elem` s then '*' else ' ') [0 ..
 9]

-Actually, I can merge the following 3 functions into one line of code, but for the sake of readability I still prefer to have small functions with meaningful names.
+Actually, I can merge the following 3 functions into one line of code, but for the sake of readability I still prefer to have small functions with meaningful names.-- final code

 matrix x = map (\n -> filter (== n) x) $ nub x